ekzhang/bore/README.md

 cargo install bore-cli
 ```

 We also publish versioned Docker images for each release.
-Each image is built for AMD 64-bit, Arm 64-bit, and Armv7 architectures.
+Each image is built for AMD 64-bit and Arm 64-bit architectures.
 They're tagged with the specific version and allow you to run the statically-linked `bore` binary from a minimal "scratch" container.

 ```shell
 docker run -it --init --rm --network host ekzhang/bore <ARGS>